BlazeWasHere/libstratum/README.md

 # libstratum

-A minimal [stratum protocol](https://en.bitcoin.it/wiki/Stratum_mining_protocol) wrapper tailered for the zcash variant.
+A minimal [stratum protocol](https://en.bitcoin.it/wiki/Stratum_mining_protocol) wrapper tailored for the zcash variant.

 # API